Warnings

 While breaking through the 6th and 7th fetters, where my deadening conceptual layers were being stripped away from reality, I had moments where objects began to shine as if there were emitting a vibrant glow.
 When these fetters fell, this luminosity became all-pervading.
 Even my own body was lit up as bright as a Christmas tree.

 What was particularly interesting is that this luminosity was very captivating, and anything that captivates flags my attention.
-However, this was subtly strong.
+However, this was subtle but strong.
 It creeped in without my even noticing, and before I knew it, I was captured by its glow.

 After some time, it occurred to me that this is the point at which the mind turns away from itself and looses itself in the world of form, which sounds remarkably similar to ignorance (the 10th fetter).
 For me, this wasn’t fetter 10 or 8 for that matter.
 Those came much later.
 This still had something to do with perception that hadn’t been rooted out.
 There was still something here, perceiving something out there.

-Interestingly, in the traditional texts, this luminosity – and its captivating qualities – seemed to align more with the tradional version of fetter 7, which is described as lust for immaterial existence, lust for rebirth in a formless realm.
+Interestingly, in the traditional texts, this luminosity – and its captivating qualities – seemed to align more with the traditional version of fetter 7, which is described in Theravada as lust for immaterial existence, lust for rebirth in a formless realm - ‘rebirth’ meaning that the current mind state (luminosity, light, and all things immaterial) is the new sought-after ideal.

 What to do if you're here?